The Character Theory of a Complex Group: Introduction

-Our main results are best understood (or at least most succinctly stated) in the framework of extended topological field theory.
-We show that there is a topological field theory (TFT for short), which we call the {\em character theory} and denote by $\chi_G$, that organizes much of the geometric representation theory associated to $G$.
-The character theory can be viewed as an extended three-dimensional TFT, which we only define on $0,1$ and $2$ dimensional manifolds, or alternatively as a categorified two-dimensional TFT.
-It assigns the Hecke category $\cH_G$ of Borel equivariant $\D$-modules on the flag variety to a point.
-(Equivalently, we can say that $\chi_G$ assigns the 2-category of $\cH_G$-module categories to a point.)
-The character theory $\chi_G$ assigns to the circle the derived Drinfeld center of $\cH_G$, which we show is a derived version of the category of Lusztig's character sheaves on the group $G$ itself.
-This implies that character sheaves admit the rich operadic structure of Drinfeld centers (topological Hochschild cohomology), and also admit a dual description via the deep theory of Langlands duality.
-In order to construct the character theory $\chi_G$, we develop the functional analysis of categories of $\D$-modules, studying functoriality, integral transforms and various forms of duality.
+Our main results are perhaps best understood in the framework of extended topological field theory, using Lurie's proof of the Cobordism Hypothesis\;\cite{jacob TFT}.
+We explain that there is a topological field theory (TFT), which we call the {\em character theory}, that organizes much of the geometric representation theory associated to $G$.
+(In work in progress with Sam Gunningham, we plan to construct a family of TFTs parametrized by central character -- the ``moduli of vacua" of the theory -- of which the unipotent character theory discussed here is the fiber over the trivial parameter.)
+The character theory can be viewed as an extended 3-dimensional TFT, defined on $0,1$ and $2$-dimensional manifolds, or alternatively, as a categorified 2-dimensional TFT.
+It assigns to a point the Hecke category itself (viewed as an object in a higher Morita category of monoidal categories), or equivalently, its 2-category of modules.
+It assigns to a circle the category of unipotent character sheaves, which thus carries the rich operadic structure of TFT (such as a ribbon tensor structure).
+Moreover, the Koszul duality of Hecke categories, exchanging the equivariant and monodromic variants, implies that the character theory satisfies a Langlands duality.
+This can be viewed as a dimensionally reduced form of the geometric Langlands conjecture, or as $S$-duality for a maximally supersymmetric gauge theory in three dimensions.

+The remainder of the Introduction is organized as follows.
+After a brief summary of notation and conventions, in Section~\ref{rep intro}, we state our main results, summarized in Theorem~\ref{intro Hecke thm}, from the perspective of representation theory; in Section~\ref{tools}, we discuss the underlying techniques of homotopical algebra for $\D$-modules; and in Section~\ref{TFT}, we explain how our results fit into the framework of topological field theory.
+Finally, in Section~\ref{families}, we propose a natural extension of the results of this paper to the context of twisted $\D$-modules.

+{\em Notation and conventions.} Throughout the paper, $G$ will denote a complex reductive group with Lie algebra $\fg$.
+We choose a Borel subgroup $B\subset G$ with unipotent radical $N\subset B$.
+We denote by $H=B/N$ the universal Cartan torus with Lie algebra $\fh$.